Cimolodonta

-Cimolodonta is a taxon of extinct mammals that lived from the Cretaceous to the Eocene.
-They were some of the more derived members of the extinct order Multituberculata.
+Cimolodonta is a clade of multituberculate mammals that lived from the Cretaceous to the Eocene.
 They probably lived something of a rodent-like existence until their ecological niche was assumed by true rodents.
 The more basal multituberculates are found in a different suborder, "Plagiaulacida", a paraphyletic group containing all non cimolodontan multituberculates.

 Cimolodonta is apparently a natural (monophyletic) suborder.
 Remains have been identified from across the Northern Hemisphere.
 They first appeared during the Aptian, and completely replaced the more primitive plagiaulacidans by the early Late Cretaceous.
 The taxon is recognized as the informal Paracimexomys group and the superfamilies Djadochtatherioidea, Taeniolabidoidea, and Ptilodontoidea.
 Additionally, and of uncertain affinities, are the families Cimolomyidae, Boffiidae, Eucosmodontidae, Kogaionidae, Microcosmodontidae and the two genera Uzbekbaatar and Viridomys.
 More precise placement of these types awaits further discoveries and analysis.